FooD & Agriculture

 - Send pre-build or custom surveys to your suppliers and sub-suppliers

-- Manage certifications and audits along the entire supply chain
+- Manage certifications and audits along the whole supply chain

-- Screen risks such as deforestation, e.g. in the area of small-holder-farmers, with geo-analytics
+- Screen risks such as deforestation, for example, in the area of small-holder-farmers, with geo-analytics

 - Access CO2-emissions per facility and measure the entire Carbon Footprint for your supply chain